-- Pages exceeding the specified limits will be removed for all documents other than the Project Narrative. - Documents not requested will be removed. - NEW for FY09: Following the application deadline, you may be contacted by the Congressionally Directed Medical Research Programs (CDMRP) via email with a request to provide certain missing supporting documents (excluding those listed directly above in Section A, Rejection).
-The missing documents must be provided by 5:00 p.m.
-ET on the second full business day following the date the email was sent.
-Otherwise, the application will be reviewed without the missing documents.
+- Pages exceeding the specified limits will be removed for all documents other than the Project Narrative. - Documents not requested will be removed. - NEW for FY09: Following the application deadline, the applicant may be contacted by email from CDMRP with a request to provide certain missing supporting documents (excluding those listed directly above in Section A, Rejection).
+The missing documents must be provided by 5:00pm Eastern Time on the second full business day following the date the e-mail was sent.
+Otherwise, the application will be peer reviewed without the missing documents.